 For the complete documentation index optimized for AI agents, see llms.txt.Helix Cloud exposes a single query surface over HTTP.
 Every query — whether a deep graph traversal, a vector search, a bulk write, or all three at once — is expressed in the same composable DSL and executes as one serializable transaction.
-Queries are authored once in TypeScript or Rust (or by hand as JSON) and shipped to the runtime in one of two shapes: dynamic or stored.
-The Querying Guide walks the DSL end-to-end; this page covers the choice between the two deployment shapes and how each one looks on the wire.
+Queries are authored once in TypeScript, Rust, Go, or Python (or by hand as JSON) and sent to the runtime as dynamic requests — the request body carries the query itself, so there is no separate deployment step.
+The Querying Guide walks the DSL end-to-end; this page covers how a dynamic query looks on the wire.

 Installing the SDKs

-A dynamic query is sent inline: the request body carries the JSON AST that a stored route would hold, plus a small envelope that names the request kind and any runtime parameters.
-There is no deployment step.
-This is the right shape for one-off queries, exploratory work, and any code path where you do not want to maintain a registered route.
+A dynamic query is sent inline: the request body carries the JSON AST for the query plus a small envelope that names the request kind, an optional query name, and any runtime parameters.
+There is no deployment step — the query travels with the request, so the same DSL that builds it also produces the body you POST.
 The example below counts everyUser node.
-The TypeScript and Rust tabs are
+The TypeScript, Rust, Go, and Python tabs are

 codebase already speaks.
 The JSON tab shows the resulting envelope verbatim — if